rideau-info.com

 Profile view of a simple timber mill dam.
 The sloping side faces upstream.
 Illustration from "Rideau Dams", by Lieutenant W. Denison, in "Papers on Subjects Connected with the Duties of the Corps of Royal Engineers", London, vol. 2, 1838

-earth and “rubbish”, and a timber mill dam.
-Mill dams of the day were made by building a sloping crib of large timber.
-The slope faced upstream, the pressure of the water actually helped to lock the timber in place.
-It was a simple, yet effective way to built a short term (few years) dam.
+earth and “rubbish”, and a timber dam, using the design of a mill log dam.
+This was made by building a sloping crib of large timber.
+The slope faced upstream, the pressure of the water actually helping to lock the timber in place.
+It was a simple, yet effective way to built a dam.

 After completing the preparatory work, Fenlon started to build the stone dam.
-Work progressed so well that by the fall of 1827, Fenlon thought he was close enough to be able to close up his dam.
-To do this, he excavated a waste weir channel in the east bank, this is where the water of the Rideau River was to flow once his dam was raised.
-The bottom of his waste weir channel was about 27 feet above the bed of the Rideau River.
-Once the river was raised to that height, it would flow through the weir.
+Work progressed so well that by the fall of 1827, Fenlon thought he was ready to close up his dam.
+To do this, he excavated a waste water channel (a by-wash) in the east bank, where the water of the Rideau River was to flow once his dam was raised.
+The bottom of his by-wash was about 27 feet (8 m) above the bed of the Rideau River.
+Once the river was raised to that height, it would flow through the by-wash.

-The main portion of his dam had been raised to 37 feet and work was progressing well on closing up the area between the completed portion of the dam and the west bank, when, in February 1828, a sudden unexpected rise of water washed the west half away, essentially returning it to the state it had been in early fall 1827 (only the east portion of the dam remained).
+The main portion of his dam had been raised to 37 feet (11 m) and work was progressing well on closing up the area between the completed portion of the dam and the west bank.
+But in February 1828, a sudden unexpected rise of water washed the west half away, essentially returning it to the state it had been in early fall 1827.
+Only the east portion of the dam remained.

 Learning from experience, a slightly modified plan was executed.
-The concept of turning the water into the waste weir was sound if it could be effectively accomplished.
-The waste weir was excavated down another four feet and was made forty feet wide.
-The largest timber that could be found, pine and hemlock, fifty to sixty feet long were used in the mill dam.
-Even with those lengths, the mill dam could only be raised two feet above the bottom of the newly excavated weir.
+The concept of turning the water into the by-wash was sound if it could be effectively accomplished.
+The by-wash was excavated down another four feet and was made forty feet (12 m) wide.
+The largest timber that could be found, pine and hemlock, fifty to sixty feet long, were used in the timber dam portion of the cofferdam.
+Even with those lengths, the cofferdam could only be raised two feet above the bottom level of the newly excavated by-wash.

-The dam stood about 22 feet high when Fenlon was released from his contract in November 1828.
+The dam stood about 22 feet (6.7 m) high when Fenlon was released from his contract in November 1828.
 The Sappers and Miners and a crew of upwards of 300 labourers took over the job of completing the dam.
-Wright’s crews worked on the coffer dam.
+Wright’s crews worked on the cofferdam.

-With the experience of two dam failures behind them, they widened the waste weir channel to 60 feet, in order to provide lots of capacity (so they thought) to divert spring flood waters.
-According to By, the dam had been raised 60 feet by late March 1829 (50 feet according to Denison).
-A height of 60 feet was 15 feet above the required height of 45 feet, but By wanted the dam bigger and stronger.
-The base (stone, core, apron) was over 200 feet thick.
-The water had been raised the intended 41 feet, there was now flat water all the way to Black Rapids.
+With the experience of two dam failures behind them, they widened the by-wash channel to 60 feet (18 m), in order to provide lots of capacity (so they thought) to divert spring floodwaters.
+According to Colonel By, the dam had been raised 60 feet by late March 1829 (50 feet according to Lt.
+Denison, one of the other Royal Engineers).
+A height of 60 feet was 15 feet (4.5 m) above the required height of 45 feet (13.7 m), but Colonel By wanted the dam bigger and stronger.
+The base (keywork, core, apron) was over 200 feet (61 m) thick.
+The water had been raised the intended 41 feet (12.5 m), there was now flat water all the way to Black Rapids.

-By March 28, 1829 the Rideau River was in full flood, with the water rapidly rising in front of the dam.
-According to By it was on that day that the dam started to leak and efforts were started to try to stem the leakage (Denison says the leak started on the April 2 and efforts to stem the leak started on that day).
+By March 28, 1829, the Rideau River was in full flood, with the water rapidly rising in front of the dam.
+According to Colonel By it was on that day that the dam started to leak and efforts began to try to stem the leakage (Lt.
+Denison says the leak started on April 2 and efforts to stem the leak started on that day).
 On April 2, large scale slumping occurred in the lower part of the centre section of the dam.
-On April 3 the dam failed, the flood waters washing much of it away.
-The quote from Colonel By at the beginning of this article describes what happened when the entire dam failed.
-The failure was due in part to inexperience with cold weather engineering.
+On April 3 the dam failed, the floodwaters washing much of it away.
+The quote from Colonel By at the beginning of this tale describes what happened when the entire dam failed.

 Hogs Back Plan 7